- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 This didn’t work for us because we didn’t know what day we would arrive in Yellowstone.
 When planning to stay in any of the national parks during high season, it’s a good idea to make reservations as far in advance as possible.

-- Avoid as many crowds as possible and get an early start.
+5. Avoid crowds with an early start.

 My husband and I were able to cover a lot of ground between the hours of 7-9 am.
-My advice, visit the geothermal areas in the early hours.
-Stop at the Lower Geyser Basin first, then the Upper Geyser Basin, watch the Old Faithful Geyser erupt and then visit other areas of the park that aren’t as crowded.
+My advice: visit the geothermal areas in the early hours.
+Stop at the Lower Geyser Basin first, then the Upper Geyser Basin, watch the Old Faithful Geyser erupt, and then visit other areas of the park that aren’t as crowded.

 You can find more things to do in Yellowstone and begin planning your trip at the Yellowstone National Park website.